 Welcome to Prescott Valley

 Prescott Valley sits at 5,100 feet, occupying a spectacular valley between the Bradshaw and Mingus Mountains.
 Wide open spaces and clean mountain air envelop smart growth and a commitment to positive progress.
 Our family-oriented community boasts a lifestyle of cultural, recreational and educational activities, a low crime rate and superior public service.
-We offer comfortable neighborhoods with affordable housing and modern infrastructure, an abundance of community parks and more than 50 places of worship.
-Additionally we are just ten minutes away from historic Prescott, the county seat.
-With all it has going for it, no wonder Prescott Valley is often ranked among the top places to live in America.
+We offer comfortable neighborhoods with affordable housing and modern infrastructure, an abundance of community parks, and more than 50 places of worship.
+Additionally, we are just ten minutes away from historic Prescott, the county seat.
+Prescott Valley is often ranked among the top places to live in Arizona.

 Local media outlets include Prescott Valley’s own weekly newspaper, The Prescott Valley Tribune, and the monthly Lonesome Valley Newspaper.
 Daily newspapers include The Prescott Daily Courier and The Arizona Republic out of Phoenix.

 There are twelve local radio stations, several of which feature local news and events, and offer music to suit tastes from Christian to easy listening to country to pop.
 Local television stations include Prescott Valley Community Access TV and KAZT in Prescott.